gaengeviertel/coronaSignIn/Readme.md

 ### Tests

 Run the tests using `pipenv run pytest`.
-You can also auto-rerun tests while you're changing code with `pipenv run ./tdd.sh`.
+You can also auto-rerun tests while you're changing code with `pipenv run invoke tdd`.
 It will only re-run tests affected by your changes, so it should be a pretty good feedback loop.

 Note: You need to have chromedriver installed for the selenium tests.
 If that is